Improving Text-to-Image Generation with Intrinsic Self-Confidence Rewards: Related Work

 \smallbreak

 \textbf{Intrinsic signals for post-training.} Intrinsic signals for post-training have recently gained traction in language modeling as scalable alternatives to human-labeled preference data, leveraging self-derived feedback such as confidence/uncertainty estimates, self-evaluation, and self-consistency to guide reinforcement learning or preference optimization without annotators \cite{zelikman2022star, chen2024self, yuan2024selfllm, poesia2024learning, cheng2024self, zhao2025intuitor, xu2025genius, zuo2025ttrl, zhao2025absolute}.
-Recently, Inituitor~\cite{zhao2025intuitor} showed that using self-certainty as a confidence-based intrinsic reward enables single-agent reinforcement learning across diverse tasks without relying on explicit feedback, gold labels, or environment-based validation.
+Recently, Intuitor~\cite{zhao2025intuitor} showed that using self-certainty as a confidence-based intrinsic reward enables single-agent reinforcement learning across diverse tasks without relying on explicit feedback, gold labels, or environment-based validation.
 Bringing the same principle to text-to-image generation is non-trivial: generation proceeds along continuous denoising trajectories and likelihoods are implicit, unlike token-level discrete objectives in LLMs.
-In this work, we instantiate self-certainty of flow-matching models as their ability to recover the noise injected to its generated outputs, inspired by score-distillation sampling semantics~\cite{poole2022dreamfusion,shi2023mvdream}.
-This enables us to obtain dense, on-policy feedback without additional datasets or reward models.
-Empirically, we show that this confidence signal aligns with key facets of image generation, i.e., compositionality, text rendering, and text–image alignment.
+In this work, we define self-confidence of flow-matching models as their ability to recover noise injected into their own outputs, inspired by score-distillation sampling~\cite{poole2022dreamfusion,shi2023mvdream}.
+This enables dense, on-policy feedback without labeled data or reward models.
+Empirically, we show that this self-confidence signal aligns with compositionality, text rendering, and text-image alignment.